-Teaching Circle Meetings in the Neilson Browsing Room
+Teaching Circle Friday Meetings

 One of the strategic themes of the college's draft strategic plan focuses on fostering experiential and applied opportunities for students to connect their academic interests to the broader world, for example through expanded research opportunities.
 This teaching circle will build on momentum in the sciences to create successful and sustainable models for course-based research experiences, with particular attention to courses at the introductory or intermediate level of the curriculum.
 Through these conversations, we hope to collaborate on all of the questions we have when we set out to integrate scholarship into our classrooms.
 Colleagues from all divisions at the college are welcome!